State Anti-Tax Shelter Rules

 Taxpayers and practitioners located outside of California must not assume that they are not subject to California's reporting requirements.
 The California anti-tax shelter legislation require registration and list maintenance for material advisors for tax shelters that have minimal contacts with California, by which taxpayers and advisors may be subject to these rules if they are: (1) organized in California; (2) doing business in California; (3) deriving income form sources in California; or (4) at least one of the investors is located in California.
 The penalties for failing to comply with these rules are significant.
 Taxpayers need to understand that these penalties will be severe and imposed strictly, because "as a practical matter, (the California rules on penalties are such) ...that a taxpayer who enters into a reportable transaction (subject to California's anti-tax shelter reporting rules) will need written advice from counsel to establish that he or she relied on advice from a tax advisor" (in order) to avoid penalties; " oral advice cannot meet the requirements."
 Lipton & Dixon, "Implications of California's Tough Anti-Tax Shelter Rules," Practical Tax Strategies/Taxation for Accountants, WG&L (June 2004).

 The IRS and the various states are coordinating efforts and sharing information in trying to stop the proliferation of abusive tax shelters.
 Practitioners and taxpayers must continue to monitor the developments in this area with regard to all of the states to determine if additional reporting and disclosures are required in any state.
-At the Tufts Law Firm, we will assist taxpayers who come to us and express an interest in trying to comply with Federal tax law disclosure rules to also learn about and comply with any applicable state law disclosure and reporting requirements, working in conjunction with local advisors in these states.
+We will assist taxpayers who come to us and express an interest in trying to comply with Federal tax law disclosure rules to also learn about and comply with any applicable state law disclosure and reporting requirements, working in conjunction with local advisors in these states.

 Multistate Tax Shelter Voluntary Compliance Program